 That is one of the many shocking statistics resulting from a report by the UK’s National Crime Intelligence Service (source).

 Many bikes are stolen for spare parts.
-Once they are stripped down and sold off it makes recovery much harder.
+Once they are stripped down and sold off, it makes a recovery much harder.

 Motorcycle Security Chain Reviews

 Let’s dive into our top picks.

 From one of the UK’s leading motorcycle accessory manufacturers comes the Oxford Hardcore chain and lock.